Muaizo/OmniFood/README.md

-Here's a sample README for your OmniFood project:

----

 # OmniFood

 OmniFood is a modern and responsive website designed to showcase a fictional food delivery service.
 The project leverages HTML, CSS, and jQuery to create a dynamic user experience with features such as sticky navigation, smooth scrolling, and animated content.